 Lately, 300 million active devices received and accepted the Windows 10 upgrade notification that read, in essence: “Dear users, how about if you upgrade to Windows 10?”.
-In some cases, the message displayed by Microsoft on legitimate copies of Windows 7 and Windows 8.1 was not even that subtle, reading more along the lines of: “Your operating system will be upgraded to Windows 10 on ”.
+In some cases, the message displayed by Microsoft on legitimate copies of Windows 7 and Windows 8.1 was not even that subtle, reading more along the lines of: “Your operating system will be upgraded to Windows 10 on (date)”.

 - You should accept the Windows 10 upgrade, if only because it has much better security concepts built around it, such as: Windows Hello, Microsoft Passport, BitLocker, Trusted Platform Module and the developer’s Control Flow Guard found in Visual Studio 2015.